Maine State Route 104: Route description

 Through Waterville, SR 11/SR 104/SR 137 Bus. travel northeast along Silver Street.
 SR 11 and SR 104 turn onto Elm Street into the city's business district.
 At a junction with Elm Street, Main Street, and College Avenue, SR 104 branches off of SR 11 and travels north on Main Street.
 The southbound direction of US 201 and SR 100 also pass through this intersection but do not form concurrencies with SR 104.
 North of the downtown area, it has an interchange with Interstate 95 at its exit 130.
 Starting in Fairfield, SR 104 has a 2.8 mi concurrency with SR 139.
 There is also an intersection with SR 23 which has a 150 ft concurrency with the SR 104/SR 139.
 SR 104 then branches off of SR 139 in North Fairfield.
 It continues 10 mi north to its northern terminus at US 2/US 201/SR 201A in Skowhegan.

 History

 The southern terminus of SR 104 was originally located at the roundabout where State Street, Memorial Drive and Western Avenue meet (along with seven different numbered routes, not including SR 104) in downtown Augusta, a terminus it shared with SR 8.
 SR 104 was cosigned with SR 8, SR 11 and SR 27 northbound along State Street before splitting at Bond Street onto its current alignment.

-Sometime in the early 2010s, its designation was removed from State Street, eliminating SR 104 from the concurrency and shortening its length by approximately 0.8 mi.
+Sometime in the early 2010s, its designation was removed from State Street, after a change which prohibited traffic traveling south on 104 from turning left onto State St. from Bond St. eliminating SR 104 from the concurrency and shortening its length by approximately 0.8 mi.